Minnesota has won an NCAA record 17 consecutive road games.

 Minnesota capped a perfect season with its second-straight NCAA title.

-Nadine Muzerall joined the Minnesota coaching staff in October 2011 and has completed her first season on the Gopher bench.
-Muzerall, who played for Minnesota from 1997-2001, has been involved in hockey since leaving the University of Minnesota, and took on her first coaching job in the college ranks when she joined Minnesota for the 2011-12 season.
-Muzerall works with the Minnesota forwards, and is heavily involved in recruiting.
+The 2013-14 season marked Nadine Muzerall's third season as an assistant coach with the Minnesota coaching staff after she joined the staff in October 2011.
+Muzerall, who played for Minnesota from 1997-2001, has been involved in hockey since leaving the University of Minnesota.
+She took on her first coaching job in the college ranks when she joined Minnesota for the 2011-12 season.
+Muzerall works with the Minnesota forwards and is heavily involved in recruiting.

-"I am thrilled that Nadine will be coming back to the 'U'," said Frost.
+"I am thrilled that Nadine will be coming back to the 'U'," head coach Brad Frost said.
 "She will be a great addition to our staff and program.
 Nadine brings a wealth of experience both as a player and coach.
 Our players will love learning from her as she brings a tremendous passion for Gopher hockey and the University of Minnesota.
 Nadine left her mark on this program as a player, and I am excited for her to make lasting memories now as a coach."